About the Japan Karate Association

 Senior National Karate Championship Tournament

-For veteran players who will push the envelope, JKA provide opportunity to brush their techniques.
-This is the Senior National Karate Championship Tournament which has been held every year since 2002, first convention had been held.
-Players are men who are over 40 years old or elder and women 35 years old or elder.
-They come together from national branches.
+For veteran players who wish to test their mettle JKA provide opportunity to test their techniques.
+This is the Senior National Karate Championship Tournament which has been held every year since 2002.
+Players are men who are over 40 years old or older and women 35 years old or older.
+They come together from branches all around Japan.

 In recent years, more and more people middle-aged and older are interested in Martial Arts Karate advocated by the Japan Karate Association.
 And the number of such JKA members has increased year by year.